degreepath/auditor/tests/snapshots/2018-19/major/ancient-studies.md

 ## Classics
-For this requirement, you must take at least one course within the CLASS department.
+For this requirement, you must have at least one course within the CLASS department.

 ## Electives